Revive China Society

-The Hsing Chung Hui (Hanyu Pinyin romanization: Xīngzhōnghuì), translated as the Revive China Society (興中會), the Society for Regenerating China, or the Proper China Society was founded by Sun Yat-sen on 24 November 1894 to forward the goal of establishing prosperity for China and as a platform for future revolutionary activities.
+The Revive China Society (兴中会 (興中會, Xīngzhōnghuì)), also known as the Society for Regenerating China or the Proper China Society was founded by Sun Yat-sen on 24 November 1894 to forward the goal of establishing prosperity for China and as a platform for future revolutionary activities, as well as the first major modern revolutionary group in Chinese history.
 It was formed during the First Sino-Japanese War, after a string of Chinese military defeats exposed corruption and incompetence within the imperial government of the Qing dynasty.

 The Revive China Society went through several political re-organizations in later years and eventually became the party known as the Kuomintang.
-As such, the contemporary Kuomintang considers its founding date to be the establishment of Revive China Society.
+As such, the contemporary Kuomintang considers its founding date to be the establishment of the Revive China Society.

+Development and Decline

 Because Sun was in exile from China at the time, the Revive China Society was founded in Honolulu, Republic of Hawaii.
+It was the first Chinese nationalist revolutionary society.
 Those admitted to the society swore the following oath: